LifeBoard

 Icon information

-The most important thing in a rescue operation is that you bring buoyancy aid with you.
-Here, LifeBoard is the best choice because LifeBoard's buoyancy and thus buoyancy exceeds other equipment on the market.
-Therefore, it is safer to use LifeBoard because you are guaranteed buoyancy for both rescuer and victim.
+The most important aspect of a rescue operation is bringing floatation device.
+Here, the LifeBoard is the best choice, as its level of buoyancy exceed other equipment on the market.
+This makes it safer to use the LifeBoard, as it guarantees buoyancy for both the rescuer and the distressed person.

 Order LifeBoard